DECODING SCIENCE POST by AG Editorial

 Non-lethal elephant population reduction

-The use of contraceptives has been shown to be successful in a number of smaller reserves in South Africa, including Greater Makalali Private Game Reserve and Tembe Elephant Park.
+The use of contraceptives is successful in several smaller reserves in South Africa, including Greater Makalali Private Game Reserve and Tembe Elephant Park.
 The success of elephant translocations is dependent on additional land becoming available for elephants, and the impact of successful translocations is presumed to mirror that of culling.

-Elephant movement and impact on trees is regulated by the spatial availability of water resources.
+The spatial availability of water resources regulates elephant movement and impact on trees.
 For example, Kruger elephant bulls make use of artificial waterholes to range further away from natural rivers than do family groups, and the Kruger management strategy now includes the closure and spatial distribution of artificial waterholes to influence elephant movement.
-This strategy has already resulted in the annual elephant population growth rate reducing from 6,5% to 4,2% over a 12-year period.
+This strategy has already resulted in the annual elephant population growth rate reducing from 6,5% to 4,2% over 12 years.
 Importantly, the closure of artificial waterholes will also reduce the populations of tree seedling predators such as impala, further improving the survival rates of trees.
-To date Kruger has closed two-thirds of the 365 artificial waterholes and 50 earth dams.
+To date, Kruger has closed two-thirds of the 365 artificial waterholes and 50 earth dams.